Xotl/cool-github-releases/README.md

 #### `tag_name`
 _This value is required if no `releaseId` is provided._
 Tag associated to the release that you want to delete.

+### Thanks fo using it! 😊
+Find something odd or not working properly?, please create an issue with the details.